Should Age and Gender Affect Pickleball Ratings? The Raw Truth

 Coach’s Take: If you’re afraid your rating might drop, it’s probably inflated already.
 Stop hiding and play the game.

-The Actual Problem: Context-Free Ratings
+The Actual Problem: Context-Free Comparisons

 Not all 4.0s are built the same.
 One earned it in open tournaments.
 The other got it in a comfort zone.
 The system treats them equally, and that’s the problem.
 That’s like comparing a personal record in high-altitude jogging to a sea-level sprint.
 Context matters.
 And right now, the system’s blind.